dendibakh/perf-book/chapters/18-Appendix/Appendix-A.md

 ## Scaling Governor {.unnumbered .unlisted}

 Linux kernel can control CPU frequency for different purposes.
 One such purpose is to save power.
-In this case the scaling governor may decide to decrease the CPU frequency.
+In this case, the scaling governor may decide to decrease the CPU frequency.
 For performance measurements, it is recommended to set the scaling governor policy to `performance` to avoid sub-nominal clocking.
 Here is how we can set it for all the cores:

 ```bash
 echo performance | sudo tee /sys/devices/system/cpu/cpufreq/policy*/scaling_governor